Images, video and audio from this Web site are provided without login for the purpose of editorial use only.

-Jordan earned a bachelor’s degree in Business Administration from Alma College in Alma, Michigan.
+Jordan earned a bachelor’s degree in business administration from Alma College in Alma, Michigan.
 He was also appointed to the United States Air Force Academy.

-African Americans On Wheels Magazine recognized Burt Jordan as one of the “70 Most Influential African American Men in the Automotive Industry.”
+African Americans On Wheels Magazine recognized Jordan as one of the “70 Most Influential African American Men in the Automotive Industry.”
 In 2011, Jordan was recognized in the book, “Driven, A Tribute to African-American Achievement in the Automotive Industry.”
 In 2010 and 2011, Jordan’s outstanding commitment to diversity was recognized by Automotive News, which named him an “All-Star for Minority Business.”

 Jordan, born in March 1967, is on the board of directors for Focus Hope and Boys & Girls Club of Southeastern Michigan.
 He also serves as a trustee for Alma College.